intabulas/go-node-bedrock/README.md

 **UPDATE** I also use the official confluent go lib, which requires librdkafka.
 This image now has librdkafka installed for building

-**NOTE** I will be dropping Rush from this image as me, like the rest of the world, loves turborepo

 Aug 31st, 2022 - add vlang
 Mar 16th, 2022 - Dropped @microsoft/rush
 Feb 23rd, 2022 - pkger and packr were removed